atonendeley/CE880-Data-Science/Assignment 2023/Hotel Booking Cancellation/Models/Models.md

 #### Summary Performance of the Model
 Before discussing the summary a quick overview of the models used will be explained briefly

+* Split the data into training and test sets.
+* Fit the models and evaluate performance

 ### Models

 Fit the models and evaluate performance